kmio42/binaryclock/doc/Interfaces.md

 ## USB-Serial Interface
 Features:
 * provide an Arduino compatible programming Interface
-* provide command line interface to microcontroller
+* provide command line interface to microcontroller (possible commands are mentioned in [Interfaces (Interfaces.md)

 ## Wifi Interface
 This interface is realized by powerful ESP8366 module with customized